Adyss555/Mundus-ENB/README.md

 ## Installation:
 1. Download ENB from [Here](http://enbdev.com/download_mod_tesskyrimse.html) and extract the d3d11.dll and d3dcompiler_46e.dll from the WrapperVersion folder to your game root folder
-2. Download this ENB from the "Code -> Download as Zip" Buttom
+2. Download this ENB from the "Code -> Download Zip" Button
 3. Extract all the contents from the Mundus-ENB-main folder to your game root folder
+4. Done ;)

 ## Keymap:
 KeyCombination  = unassigned